 avg([2, 5, 12, 98], lt=10) == avg([12, 98])

-- The upper threshold is not included in the comparison, i.e.
+- The upper threshold is not included when removing data, i.e.

-- The lower threshold is not included in the comparison, i.e.
+- The lower threshold is not included when removing data, i.e.

 avg([2, 5, 12, 98], lt=5) == avg([5, 12, 98])